department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/what-to-expect-at-military-funeral.md

 **Note:** If you requested a headstone, marker, or medallion, we’ll arrange for it to be delivered within 60 days. <br>
 [Learn about Veterans headstones, markers, and medallions](/burials-memorials/memorial-items/headstones-markers-medallions/).

-## Is there any military funeral etiquette guidance I should know about?
+## What else should I know about attending a military funeral?

 **People attending a military funeral may:**
 - Bring flowers, which may go with the casket or urn when it’s taken from the committal shelter to the gravesite, **and**